See Us In Action

 An inspirational letter that a NYC student wrote to a North Korean refugee living in NYC after learning about many of the refugees’ hardships from a Global Guide from South Korea.

 In this workshop, a Global Guide spoke about different facets of her cultural and personal life in South Korea.
 She shared pictures and stories of her hometown, family, and school life with students at a high school in Manhattan.
-As an example of Global Citizenship, Yoonsun talked about her experience volunteering for an organization that supports North Korean refugees in the U.S., explaining the treacherous obstacles North Koreans encounter when they try to defect to countries such as China, Thailand, and the United States.
+Yoonsun then spoke about her experience volunteering for an organization that supports North Korean refugees in the U.S., explaining the treacherous obstacles North Koreans encounter when they try to defect to countries such as China, Thailand, and the United States.
 The students were surprised and disheartened to learn how difficult these people’s lives were, and felt compelled to somehow help, even if it was in a small way.
 Taking action as Global Citizens themselves, the students wrote inspirational notes to the refugees, with whom the Global Guide worked directly and who were currently living in the New York area.

 Bosnia & Herzegovina: Conflict and Optimism